By Elaine Schattner, MD|July 27th, 2011

 3. Supplement mammography every other year with monthly self-examination of the breast.
 This inexpensive method of feeling one’s own breasts, regularly and methodically, has not been shown to save lives in randomized clinical trials.
 But I am convinced that if it’s done right – when a gynecologist, PCP, internist or other caregiver takes the time to teach her patients how to do the breast self-exam properly – as I used to instruct my patients in the clinic, women can help themselves to catch breast tumors early.

 4. Mammograms should be done, exclusively, by appropriately-trained radiologists who spend the bulk of their time reading mammograms, performing sonograms of the breast and taking occasional biopsies, as appropriate.
 (Sorry, general radiologists, but that’s how it is.
-Would you want your mother’s breast image examined by a radiologist who also reads hip films and MRIs of the brain at the hospital where she works?)
+Would you want your mother’s breast image examined by a radiologist who also reads hip films and MRIs of the brain?)
 The rate of false positives is lower when mammograms are performed by specialized “breast” radiologists.

 5. Take advantage of the fact that mammography centers have been regulated for nearly two decades by the FDA.
 Be sure that the place where you get your mammogram is MQSA-accredited.